-Regulation 74 Defence through counsel
+Regulation 7417 Defence through counsel

-- Defence counsel shall act in proceedings before the Court either when chosen by the person entitled to legal assistance in accordance with rule 21, sub-rule 2, or when the Chamber has appointed counsel in accordance with the Statute, Rules or these Regulations. - When represented by defence counsel, the person entitled to legal assistance shall, subject to article 67, paragraph 1 (h), act before the Court through his or her counsel, unless otherwise authorised by the Chamber.
+- Defence counsel shall act in proceedings before the Court when chosen by the person entitled to legal assistance in accordance with rule 21, sub-rule 2; retained without legal assistance paid by the Court; appointed under regulation 73; or appointed by the Chamber in accordance with the Statute, Rules or these Regulations. - 2.
+Whenever represented by defence counsel, the person entitled to legal assistance shall, subject to article 67, paragraph 1 (h), act before the Court through his or her counsel, unless otherwise authorised by the Chamber.

-Regulation 75 Choice of defence counsel
+Regulation 7518 Choice of defence counsel

-If the person entitled to legal assistance chooses a counsel included in the list of counsel, the Registrar shall contact that counsel.
-If the counsel is willing and ready to represent the person, the Registrar shall facilitate the issuance of a power of attorney for this counsel by the person.
-2. If the person entitled to legal assistance chooses a counsel not on the list of counsel who is willing and ready to represent him or her and to be included in the list, the Registrar shall decide on the eligibility of that counsel in accordance with regulation 70 and, upon inclusion in the list, shall facilitate the issuance of a power of attorney.
-Until the filing of a power of attorney, the person entitled to legal assistance may be represented by duty counsel in accordance with regulation 73.
+- If the person entitled to legal assistance chooses counsel included in the list of counsel, the Registrar shall contact that counsel.
+If the counsel is willing and ready to represent the person, the Registrar shall facilitate the issuance of a power of attorney for this counsel by the person. - 2.
+If the person entitled to legal assistance applies for legal assistance paid by the Court and chooses counsel not in the list of counsel who is willing and ready to represent him or her and to be included in the list, the Registrar shall decide on the eligibility of that counsel in accordance with regulation 70 and, upon inclusion in the list, shall facilitate the issuance of a power of attorney.
+Until the filing of a power of attorney, the person entitled to legal assistance may be represented by duty counsel in accordance with regulation 73. - 3.
+If the person entitled to legal assistance wishes to retain counsel without legal assistance paid by the Court, the Registrar shall contact that counsel to decide on his or her eligibility to act as counsel, in accordance with regulation 69.
+If the relevant criteria are fulfilled, the Registrar shall facilitate the issuance of a power of attorney for this counsel.
+Until the filing of a power of attorney, the person may be represented by duty counsel in accordance with regulation 73.

-Regulation 76 Appointment of defence counsel by a Chamber
+Regulation 7619 Appointment of defence counsel and standby counsel by a Chamber